Best daily deals

 The PC experience is hampered by hardware like the game/chat dial not working, and audio occasionally cutting in and out when spatial sound is turned on.

-For the convenience it brings, Xbox Wireless remains something of a barrier to use on other platforms.
+For the convenience it brings, Xbox Wireless remains something of a barrier to using on other platforms.
 Obviously, this doesn’t have Bluetooth, so mobile connections are out, as are wired connections.
 However, needing to buy an adapter just to use the Kaira Wireless on PC—in an inferior manner, no less—makes this pretty much locked to a single platform.

 Razer Kaira